petkaantonov/bluebird/issue_template.md

-(This issue tracker is only for bug reports or feature requests, if this is neither, please choose appropriate channel from http://bluebirdjs.com/docs/support.html)
+(This issue tracker is only for bug reports or feature requests, if this is neither, please choose appropriate channel from http://bluebirdjs.com/docs/support.html support questions will not be answered)

 Please answer the questions the best you can: